-It’s well-known among scleroderma patients that regular exercise can help keep the joints flexible.
-This recommendation may be well-meaning but it may not apply to all patients.
+It’s well-known among people living with scleroderma that regular exercise can help keep the joints flexible.
+This recommendation may be well-meaning but it may not apply to all who have the condition.

-It’s important that every patient works with their doctors and health care team to find their ideal fitness solution.
+It’s important that everyone works with their doctors and health care team to find their ideal fitness solution.

 MORE: Nine ways to motivate yourself to exercise

-When it comes to exercise, the idea is to find something that will cause the least amount of pain while the patient moves as much as possible.
+When it comes to exercise, the idea is to find an activity that will cause the least amount of pain while the person moves as much as possible.
 According to move.org, some good options include swimming and Tai Chi.

-The first few weeks of a new exercise routine are always the hardest, but once that phase passes, patients often start to feel a difference.
+The first few weeks of a new exercise routine are always the hardest, but once that phase passes, most will start to feel a difference.
 Exercise has been shown to improve sleep, energy levels and overall wellness.

 Other benefits of exercise include:

 - Improving posture and balance

 - Easing pain and joint stiffness